We pride ourselves on providing the best veterinary care and services for your pets.

 At Essendon Vet Clinic, we aim to provide a comprehensive, professional and compassionate veterinary service including surgical and medical.
 We recognise the significance of your pets and the place they hold in your family.
+Our highly qualified Vets have a wealth of knowledge and experiences in small animal medicine, dentistry, ophthalmology, surgery, and more.
 We treat cats, dogs, rabbits, guinea pigs, rats, mice and birds.
-We stock a range of pet products, conduct a puppy pre-school and have a cat boarding facility as well.
-Find out more about us by booking a hospital tour or bring your pet to meet our team at anytime.
+As well as providing Veterinary care to your beloved pets, we also have Cat Boarding Facilities to accommodate your feline friends while you are away, conduct fun and effective Puppy Pre-School classes and stock a range of pet food and pet products.
+We welcome you to bring your pet to meet our team at anytime.

 Tania first began working in the Eastern suburbs of Melbourne for a few years before joining the team at Essendon Vet Clinic in 2002.
 After taking a few breaks for overseas work and travel, and for the birth of her two children, Tania has settled back into her role and is now working part time.
 Her third child is a feline one, whose name is Spud and is very anti-social when it comes to other creatures, hence he has remained an only "child".